Mahderekal/All-Projects/README.md

 # FunRobo
-includes: control code for a rover in a simulated environment, gathered data from lidar and webcam to detect various objects.
+includes: control code for a rover in a simulated environment, object detection program using lidar and webcam sensors.